Head-to-Head · Updated May 2026

 The Verdict

-The most practical decision matrix you'll find: it comes down to time, primary motivation, and whether you want intensity or scale.
+The most practical decision matrix: it comes down to time, primary motivation, and whether you want intensity or scale.

 🌿